BIYYAPU-SRI-VARDHAN-REDDY/kaiburr_assignment/README.md

 Click "Generate" and download the generated project.

 Step 2: Set up the MongoDB connection
-In the application.properties file, add the following configuration to set up the MongoDB connection:kotlin
+In the application.properties file, add the following configuration to set up the MongoDB connection: kotlin

 spring.data.mongodb.host=localhost
 spring.data.mongodb.port=27017